Cosmetic Surgery Safety in New York

 In the midst of this alarming picture, what’s a prospective patient to do?
 The first thing you must keep in mind is that, until and unless regulations are tightened, your safety is in good part up to you.
 You should resolve to hold off on decision making until you have done plenty of research, starting with local laws.
 For New York, cosmetic surgery information is available from the Department of Health here.

 • Only consider plastic surgeons who are certified by the American Board of Plastic Surgery.
 All other “boards” have less rigorous requirements.

-• Never base your choice of surgeon on just one source of information, especially if that source is advertising or social media.
+• Never base your choice of a surgeon on just one source of information, especially if that source is advertising or social media.

 • Make sure the surgical facility is accredited by the Joint Commission or by the AAAASF or AAAHC.
 Those are the three organizations our state’s health department approves.

 • Find out whether your doctor has admitting privileges at a reputable local hospital.
-This could be important in case of emergency.
+This could be important in case of an emergency.

 Finally, if your doctor proposes only local anesthesia, we suggest you think twice about going ahead.
-Unless the procedure is non-invasive, such as an injectable or skin treatment, you could very well be headed for cut rate, assembly line surgery.
+Unless the procedure is non-invasive, such as an injectable or skin treatment, you could very well be headed for cut-rate, assembly line surgery.
 We know of no cosmetic surgery that can be performed comfortably for the patient and with the best possible results without twilight sedation (which we favor) or general anesthesia.